Managing joining lists

 - The name of the young person.

 - Date of birth.

-- Parent/carer’s name, address, phone number and email address.
+- The parent or carer’s name, address, phone number and email address.

 - Details of preferred Group.

-- If their siblings already take part and in which Group.
+- If their siblings already take part in Scouts and in which Group.

-- If they are children of leaders, and which Group/Unit they are leaders in.
+- If they're the children of volunteers and in which Group/Unit they're parents or carers volunteer in.